 — Marc Summers announcing the first game to start.

-Children's quiz/stunt show on Nickelodeon, and is arguably considered the greatest game show for such audience, with seven years (1986-1992) and over 500 episodes under its belt.
+Children's quiz/stunt show on Nickelodeon, and is arguably considered the greatest game show for such audience, with seven years (1986-1993) and 525 episodes under its belt.
 Teams answered questions to earn money, trying to be the leader after the end of two rounds.
 The team in control could answer a question asked to them or "Dare" the other team, letting them try to answer for double the money.
 The other team could then "Double Dare" in return, doubling the value again (i.e., four times the original amount).
 Once a question had been Dared or Double Dared, an incorrect answer would award the money to the opposing team.Once the question had been Double Dared back to the first team, they had to either answer or take the Physical Challenge, where they competed in a timed stunt in order to win the money and retain control of the round.
 These challenges, and the whole show in extension, were famed for being very messy and ridiculous, and of course getting people Covered in Gunge.
 Contestants also competed in messy stunts at the beginning of each round to see who would get the first question, as well as in the Bonus Round.There were two short-lived spin-offs: the first Super Sloppy Double Dare, which was just like regular Double Dare except it took place in New York, and Fox's Family Double Dare, which expanded the scope of players to include adults.In 1988, the show entered syndication, later reviving the Super Sloppy Double Dare name, this new version substantially increased the gak and mess of the show.
 While the syndicated run ended in 1989, the show returned to Nick with a new Family Double Dare, which was the last incarnation of the show.
 (By this point, they had moved to the Nickelodeon Studios complex located inside Universal Studios Florida (opened in 1990, and closed in 2006 after years of inactivity); prior to that it had taped at the studios of the PBS affiliate WHYY-12 in Philadelphia (Finders Keepers also taped there), and at Unitel Studios while in New York.)In 2000, a revival called Double Dare 2000 lasted for one season.A UK version of the show was made, the only major difference being the teams played for points rather than money (in the UK, there's a law that says kids can't win cash on a game show).
 It became famous for host Peter Simon slipping on the gunge and falling over, which happened almost Once an Episode.Not to be confused with CBS' Double Dare, which is something quite different.

 Bonus Round: The Obstacle Course.
 On 2000, this was the Slopstacle Course but essentially the same.
 The winning team had 60 seconds to get through 8 obstacles, finding/grabbing and passing an orange flag at the end of each.
 Prizes of increasing value were awarded for each completed obstacle, and completing the course typically awarded a trip (or a car on most of the Family versions).